DecentricCorp/Lightrail-API-Docs/use-cases/stripe-split.md

 ### Capture or Void Lightrail Pending Transaction

-If the Stripe transaction went through successfully, proceed to capture the Lightrail pending transaction by making a call similar to the following.
+Once the Stripe transaction went through successfully, proceed to capture the Lightrail pending transaction by making a call similar to the following.
 You will need the `cardId` and the `lightrailPendingTransactionId`.

-Note that you need a new `userSuppliedId`; if you already have a unique identifier from your system that you used for posting the pending transaction, you add a `-capture` suffix to create a new `userSuppliedId` for this call.
+You also need a new `userSuppliedId`; if you already have a unique identifier from your system that you used for posting the pending transaction, you add a `-capture` suffix to create a new `userSuppliedId` for this call.

-As you see in this example, we recommend that you leverage Lightrail's `metadata` attribute to push additional information with this transaction indicating that this is part of a split-tender with Stripe and to record the `stripeTransactionId`.
+As you see in this example, we recommend that you leverage Lightrail's `metadata` attribute to push additional information with this transaction indicating that it is part of a split-tender with Stripe and to record the `stripeTransactionId`.

 ```json
 POST https://api.lightrail.com/v1/cards/{cardId}/transactions/{lightrailPendingTransactionId}/capture